 1. Air Traffic

-The Federal Aviation Authority (FAA) only permits 5,400 aircraft in the sky at peak operational times, and separate airspace into multiple corridors to ensure safe air travel.
+The Federal Aviation Authority (FAA) states that there are as many as 5,400 aircraft in the sky at peak operational times, and separate airspace into multiple corridors to ensure safe air travel.

 They’ll inform airline pilots to change flight paths to maintain safety if the airspace gets too crowded.